 If that isn’t compelling enough, consider this – more than 75% of shoppers find a lack of personalisation frustrating.

 It’s a golden opportunity.
-What’s more, companies successfully implementing personalisation grow faster, generate revenue quicker and are more likely to retain customers.
+What’s more, companies successfully implementing personalised customer journeys grow faster, generate revenue quicker and are more likely to retain shoppers.

 Personalisation in action.

 Rich, rewarding and relevant customer experiences are synonymous with personalisation.

 A common example is a recommendation engine.
 In the retail world, this could be an algorithm that recommends similar products or purchases made by lookalike customers.
 Amazon’s recommendation features are a prime example.

 However, personalisation can be much more than this.
 At its most complex, it could be a company-wide strategy, providing multi-touch omnichannel customer experiences.
 Take Stitch Fix, for example.
 The personal styling service has embedded data and insight throughout their business, resulting in a highly personalised offering that improves as more individual customer data is collected.

 Customers want to be understood.
 They crave relevant, frictionless experiences.
 They reward excellent experiences with loyalty.